gregology/gregology.github.io/codex.md

 - There is no universal purpose of life, we must make our own
 - I am not sure what my purpose of life is yet
 - My senses can easily be fooled, I experience the world though my senses
+- I will make more mistakes

 ## Beliefs about Humans

-- Humans have evolved to be social creatures, our genes have evolved to be selfish
+- Humans have evolved to be social creatures
+- Human's genes & memes have evolved to be selfish
-- If a human is not threatened, they will be more social then selfish
 - Humans are not special, sentience is
 - Souls do not exist as separate from the physical body
 - Humans created God
+- Race and ethnicity are social constructs
+- Cultural traits exist, isolated cultures do not
+- Humans of today will appear ludicrous to future generations
+- Humans have never won a war
+- Nations give meaning to wars after the fact
+- Humans will make more mistakes

+## Beliefs about Science & Technology

+- AI technology is advancing faster than humans are learning to critically think
+- AI alone is not a threat to humans
+- Humans with AI is a threat to humans
+- Humans will measure AIs success by it's obedience not its intelligence

 ## Beliefs about the Universe

 - We share the universe with other intelligent life
 - There are intelligent collective consciousnesses that we do not understand
-- We have no cosmic significance.
-Other than that the cosmos is significant and we are part of it.
+- I have no cosmic significance, other than that the cosmos is significant and I am part of it

 ## Perceptions